elastisys/compliantkubernetes/docs/user-guide/logs.md

 # Logging

-Compliant Kubernetes (CK8S) provides the mechanism to manage your cluster as well as the lifecycle of thousands of containerized applications deployed in the cluster.
+Welkin (CK8S) provides the mechanism to manage your cluster as well as the lifecycle of thousands of containerized applications deployed in the cluster.
 The resources managed by CK8S are expected to be highly distributed with dynamic behaviors.
 A CK8S environment involves several components with nodes that host hundreds of containers that are constantly being spun up and destroyed based on workloads.

 When dealing with a large pool of containerized applications and workloads in CK8S, it is imperative to be proactive with continuous monitoring and debugging information in order to observe what is going on in the cluster.
 This information can be seen at the container, node, or cluster level.
 Logging as one of the [three pillars of observability](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html#:~:text=Logs%2C%20metrics%2C%20and%20traces%20are,ability%20to%20build%20better%20systems.) is a crucial element to manage and monitor services and infrastructure.
 It allows you to track debugging information at different levels of granularity.